Seven Awesome Tips to Make Debtors Pay

 The more payment methods you offer debtors, the less excuses they have to neglect paying.

-Ask for a deposit up-front
+Always ask for a deposit up-front

-I’ve always asked for a minimum 40% of the project total as a deposit before starting work on a project, and rarely does a client complain.
 Asking for a deposit up-front means that you’re establishing the client is serious and can pay their bills.
 If they’re unable to pay the deposit, how will they pay for the rest of the project?

 Spell out payment terms clearly and regularly